![]() |

 Solicitor Advice / Probate & Will Disputes Law: |

 Time limits to contest a WillThe time limits to contest a will vary from State to State.
 In some jurisdictions, time starts to run from the date of death whilst in other jurisdictions it runs from the date of grant of probate.
+Time limits vary by state, typically ranging from 6 to 12 months.
+The court has discretion to extend these time limits in some cases, but this is not guaranteed.
 It is important to seek legal advice quickly if you are considering contesting a will.
-You should contact our legal service to find out the time limit applicable in your case.
-How much does it cost to dispute a will?The will disputes solicitors whom we refer to act on a No Win No Fee bases for their professional fees.
-This is subject to terms and conditions as discussed with each individual.
-Out of pocket expenses may be payable by the client and this will also be discussed with each individual.
+You should contact a will contest lawyer to find out the time limit applicable in your case.
+How much does it cost to dispute a will?The will disputes solicitors whom we refer to act on a No Win No Fee basis for their professional fees.
+This is subject to terms and conditions as discussed with each individual and are subject to legal regulations that vary by state and territory in Australia.
+Essentially, there are no upfront costs- you don't pay legal fees unless you win your case.
+If your case is unsuccessful, you don't pay your lawyer's fees.
 Does contesting a will mean I have to go to Court?Wills dispute matters are resolved through a settlement agreement wherever possible.
 This avoids taking the matter to court and has the following advantages:

 FOR OBLIGATION-FREE LEGAL ADVICE PLEASE COMPLETE THE CONTACT FORM OR CALL: LEGAL HELPLINE: CONTACT FORM *By sumitting this form you are agreeing to our Terms of Use and Privacy Policy. |